 Jacobs also said yesterday that devices powered by Qualcomm’s Snapdragon processors will be available later this year, when Microsoft Corp.
 (MSFT:US) releases its Windows RT software.
 Snapdragon will run some of the thinnest and lightest computers available, he said.

 Qualcomm is one of three chip companies partnering with Microsoft to develop devices using processors based on ARM Holdings Plc (ARM) technology.
 Microsoft is enabling ARM-based chips, which dominate mobile phones and are the heart of Apple’s iPad, in a computer operating system for the first time.

 Nvidia Corp.
-(NVDA) and Texas Instruments Inc. (TXN) are also working with Microsoft to deliver ARM-based computers and tablets.
-Intel Corp. and Advanced Micro Devices Inc. (AMD), whose processors have traditionally run Windows computers, are working on a similar Microsoft touch-screen operating system.
+(NVDA:US) and Texas Instruments Inc. (TXN:US) are also working with Microsoft to deliver ARM-based computers and tablets.
+Intel Corp. and Advanced Micro Devices Inc. (AMD:US), whose processors have traditionally run Windows computers, are working on a similar Microsoft touch-screen operating system.

 Windows 8, for Intel and AMD chips, and Windows RT, for ARM-based chips, are Microsoft’s first computer operating systems designed for touch displays.

 Qualcomm (QCOM:US) declined 0.9 percent to $54.41 at 9:36 a.m. in New York.
 Through yesterday, the shares were little changed this year.